Sitting ducks? Russian military flaws seen in troop deaths

 As details of the strike have trickled out in recent days, some observers detected military sloppiness at the root of so many deaths.

-U.K. intelligence officials said Wednesday that Moscow’s “unprofessional” military practices were likely partly to blame for the high casualty rate on the troops.
+U.K. intelligence officials said Wednesday that Moscow’s “unprofessional” military practices were likely partly to blame for the high casualties.

-“Given the extent of the damage, there is a realistic possibility that ammunition was being stored near to troop accommodation, which detonated during the strike, creating secondary explosions,” the U.K. Defense Ministry said in a Twitter post.
+“Given the extent of the damage, there is a realistic possibility that ammunition was being stored near to troop accommodation, which detonated during the strike, creating secondary explosions,” the U.K. Defense Ministry said on Twitter.

 “The Russian military has a record of unsafe ammunition storage from well before the current war, but this incident highlights how unprofessional practices contribute to Russia’s high casualty rate,” the update added.

 The Russian Defense Ministry, in a rare admission of losses, initially said the strike killed 63 troops.
-But as emergency crews sifted through the rubble of the building, the death toll mounted.
+But as emergency crews searched the ruins, the death toll mounted.
 The regiment’s deputy commander was among the dead.

 That stirred renewed criticism inside Russia of the way the broader military campaign is being handled by the Ministry of Defense.